Tottenham v Brighton: How to watch on Amazon Prime

 Tottenham v Brighton will kick off at 12:30pm on Boxing Day (Thursday 26th December) 2019.

-- How one can watch Amazon Prime Premier League video games in your TV
+- The way to watch Amazon Prime Premier League video games in your TV

 You’ll be able to watch Tottenham v Brighton on Amazon Prime by way of their Premier League web page.

-All you’ll want to do is choose which recreation you need to watch from the record.
+All it’s worthwhile to do is choose which sport you wish to watch from the listing.

-Should you don’t have an account, try the most recent Amazon Prime affords together with a 30-day free trial that will provide you with full entry to all Premier League video games on the platform.
+Should you don’t have an account, take a look at the newest Amazon Prime affords together with a 30-day free trial that will provide you with full entry to all Premier League video games on the platform.

-A subscription normally prices simply £7.99 per 30 days and consists of the whole Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.
+A subscription normally prices simply £7.99 per 30 days and consists of all the Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the principle Amazon retailer.

 Who will win?
 HEARALPUBLICIST says…

-Tottenham regarded stagnant towards Chelsea following a terrific upsurge in type below Jose Mourinho.
+Tottenham appeared stagnant in opposition to Chelsea following a terrific upsurge in type beneath Jose Mourinho.

-Son’s purple card means Christian Eriksen may have a giant likelihood to impress, whereas Harry Kane might want to step up his goalscoring type within the coming weeks.
+Son’s crimson card means Christian Eriksen may have an enormous likelihood to impress, whereas Harry Kane might want to step up his goalscoring type within the coming weeks.

-Brighton have endured a depressing time towards the top-tier groups and have additionally did not report wins towards Wolves, Crystal Palace and Sheffield United in previous weeks.
+Brighton have endured a depressing time in opposition to the top-tier groups and have additionally did not report wins in opposition to Wolves, Crystal Palace and Sheffield United in previous weeks.

 Prediction: Tottenham 2-Zero Brighton